 Hagrid’s constant unintentional blurting of secrets is a funny running gag, performed well by Coltrane – he runs the last lament into the conversation without stopping, accompanied by a slight grimace, as when he tells them how to get past the guard dog: “Just play a little bit of music and he’s out I shouldn’t have told you that.”

 The Sorcerer’s Stone eventually makes an appearance, and Harry must get it.
 Don’t ask.
-Lord Voldemort (he is called He Who Must Not Be Named here, but we guess that got too clunky in sequels, and he is not Ralph Fiennes but Richard Bremmer) is also trying to acquire this McGuffin.
+Lord Voldemort is also trying to acquire this McGuffin.
+(Voldemort is called He Who Must Not Be Named here, but I guess that got too clunky in sequels, and he is not Ralph Fiennes, who would play him in physical form in future entries, but Richard Bremmer.)
 Voldy can do anything to anyone, anywhere at any time, yet he still bothers with this extra talisman; like Saruman and the One Ring, now it’s just greed, dude.